 The epic medieval poems “Chansons de Geste” tell how the city got its name.
 During a siege by Charlemagne when the city was under Muslim rule, the starving populace was near surrender until a local noblewoman, Dame Carcas, reputedly gathered up the last of their grain, fed it to a sow, and tossed the pig over the ramparts.
 The pig burst, scattering the grain.
 Dame Carcas then demanded a parley and cried, “Carcas te sonne!” (“Carcas is calling you!”)
 The Franks, concluding that Carcassonne must have unlimited food supplies, ended their siege.
 Like all such stories, it is not checkable and almost certainly apocryphal.

-The major church, Basilique St-Nazaire, pl. de l’Eglise (tel.
+The major church of the Old City, Basilique St-Nazaire, pl. de l’Eglise (tel.
 04-68-25-27-65), dates from the 11th to the 14th centuries and contains some beautiful stained-glass windows including two exceptional rose windows.
 It has other attractions: a soaring Romanesque nave, a gothic choir and transept, and the original tombstone of Simon de Montfort.
 The 16th-century organ is one of the oldest in southwestern France.
 The basilica is open Monday through Saturday 9am to noon and 2 to 7pm, Sunday 9am to 10:45am and 2 to 5pm.
 It closes slightly earlier in winter.
 Mass is celebrated on Sunday at 11am.
 Admission is free.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.